Chancellor and Pro-Chancellor

-The Chancellor is the most senior officer of the University, and is the University's ambassador, presiding over degree ceremonies and attending University events.
-Lord Puttnam was appointed Chancellor of The Open University in October 2006.
+The Chancellor is the University’s most senior officer and its ambassador, presiding over degree ceremonies and attending University events.

 Martha Lane Fox has built her career around the digital world, making her mark as one of the founders of LastMinute.com.